brooklynmuseum/bkm-elasticsearch-search-api/README.md

 Museum Location: only getting museumLocationId.
 Maybe museum location needs to be a document.

 Artist: is it a "collectionArtist" or an "Artist" augmented with collectionArtist data?

+Documents, esp.
+Page, might need a "Summary", "Description", or "CTA" field for short text.
+Can be used in search results. (will still index all page content)